Six easy ways to run your Jupyter Notebook in the cloud

 Ability to share publicly: Yes.
 If you choose to make your notebook public and you share the link, anyone can access it without creating a Google account, and anyone with a Google account can copy it to their own account.
 Additionally, you can authorize Colab to save a copy of your notebook to GitHub or Gist and then share it from there.

 Ability to collaborate: Yes.
 You can keep your notebook private but invite specific people to view or edit it (using Google's familiar sharing interface).
-You and your collaborator(s) can edit the notebook at the same time and see each other's changes, as well as add comments for each other (similar to Google Docs), though there's a 30-second lag between when you make changes and when collaborators will see them.
-Also, you are not actually sharing your environment with your collaborators (meaning there is no syncing of what code has been run), which significantly limits the usefulness of near real-time collaboration.
+You and your collaborator(s) can edit the notebook and see each other's changes, as well as add comments for each other (similar to Google Docs).
+However, your edits are not visible to your collaborators in real-time (there's a delay of up to 30 seconds), and there's a potential for your edits to get lost if multiple people are editing the notebook at the same time.
+Also, you are not actually sharing your environment with your collaborators (meaning there is no syncing of what code has been run), which significantly limits the usefulness of the collaboration functionality.

 Performance of the free plan: Colab does give you access to a GPU or a TPU.
 Otherwise, Google does not provide any specifications for their environments.
 If you connect Colab to Google Drive, that will give you up to 15 GB of disk space for storing your datasets.
 Sessions will shut down after 60 minutes of inactivity, though they can run for up to 12 hours.